-Reinforcement of concrete with steel is done to strengthen the structural element in tension as concrete is weak in it, but structures do fail as a result of corrosion attack on steel, fire hazard or poor concrete-reinforcements bonding.
+Reinforcement of concrete with steel is done to strengthen the structural element in tension as concrete is weak in it, but structures do fail as a result of corrosion attack on steel, fire hazard, or poor concrete-reinforcements bonding.
 These have created a serious concern worldwide, with costly repairs now in billions of dollars annually.
-In addition, there is numerous intangible losses such as the energy needed to manufacture replacements of corroded objects.
+Also, there are numerous intangible losses such as the energy needed to manufacture replacements of corroded objects.

-The aim of this blog is to accurately show the structural significance of concrete cover to reinforcements and to also recommend adequate methods the contracting engineer could employ to guarantee that a project is insured against hazards arising from cover to reinforcement.
+This blog shall show the structural significance of concrete cover to reinforcements and to also recommend adequate methods the contracting engineer could employ to guarantee that a project is insured against hazards arising from cover to reinforcement.

 Concrete cover, in reinforced concrete, is the least distance between the surface of embedded reinforcement and the outer surface of the concrete (ACI 130).
 The depth of a concrete cover could be measured using an instrument called the cover meter.